 7. Remove Yourself from Data Broker Sites

 Did you know that data broker sites mine data from the Internet and organize it all in one location?
-This may include information like email, phone number, address, photos and social media profiles.
+The information may include web address, phone and social security numbers, residential address, photos and social media profiles.
 Find this impossible?

 Well, check this website out then: https://pro.whitepages.com/

 Most of these companies allow you to opt out, but since that isn’t exactly good for business, they make the process as time-consuming as possible.
 We’d recommend using the services mentioned above to clean up all your personal information for you.

 Doxware, also sometimes referred to as extortionware, is a new type of malware in which a hacker gains access to the victims’ confidential information and threatens to publish it publicly unless the payment of a ransom is made.